 eCommerce businesses are bought and sold all the time.
 I even help connect people looking to buy them with people looking to sell them.

-Now there are many factors that go into business valuation, and that will be shared in a future post, but I can tell you that there is no way that you would ever get a valuation near that for a dropshipping site using AliExpress or Oberlo.
+There are many factors that go into business valuation, and that will be shared in a future post, but I can tell you that there is no way that you would ever get a valuation near that for a dropshipping site using AliExpress or Oberlo.

 If you have a site like that and someone gives you an offer of even 1.2x, your only question should be “where do I sign?”.